martonpaulo/portfolio/README.md

 - [x] Include contact email: info@martonpaulo.com
 - [x] Create a 404 page
 - [x] Implement smarter linking with URL redirects (e.g., [martonpaulo.com/projects/genius-game/live](http://martonpaulo.com/projects/genius-game/live))
+- [ ] Use the collection "tech_stack" to fetch the technologies used in each project
+- [ ] Understand the "sort" field in Directus
 - [ ] Add a mentors page
 - [ ] Reorganize the Next.js code for a better structure
+- [ ] Automatically reorder imports
 - [ ] Implement SEO optimizations for better search engine ranking
 - [ ] Create a footer with social media links
 - [ ] Refactor code to use reusable components